-Furthermore, it should be noted, however, that K11 terminal is shared with the bus authority release request signal (BREQ) input terminal.
+The K11 terminal is shared with the bus authority release request signal (\overline{BREQ}) input terminal.
 Function assignment of this terminal can be selected in software.
-When this terminal is selected for BREQ signal, K11 cannot be used as an input port.
+When this terminal is selected for \overline{BREQ} signal, K11 cannot be used as an input port.
 (See "5.2 System Controller and Bus Control") In the explanation below, it is assumed that K11 is set as an input port.